formlio/forml/docs/workflow/actor.rst

 Mapped Actors
 ^^^^^^^^^^^^^

 Third-party implementations that are logically compatible with the ForML actor concept can be easily mapped into a valid ForML actors using the ``@wrap.Actor.type`` wrapper from the :doc:`Pipeline Library <../pipeline>`:

 .. code-block:: python
+    :linenos:

     from sklearn import ensemble
     from forml.pipeline import wrap

-    RFC_ACTOR = wrap.Actor.type(
+    RfcActor = wrap.Actor.type(
         ensemble.RandomForestClassifier,
+        # mapping using target method reference
+        train='fit',
-        train='fit',  # mapping using target method reference apply=lambda c, *a, **kw: c.predict_proba(*a, **kw).transpose()[-1],  # mapping using a callable wrapper
+        # mapping using a callable wrapper
+        apply=lambda c, *a, **kw: c.predict_proba(*a, **kw).transpose()[-1],
     )

 .. attention::
     Rather then to just Actors, the third-party implementations are usually required to be converted all the way to ForML :doc:`operators <operator>` to be eventually composable within the pipeline expressions.
 For this purpose, there is even easier method of turning those implementations into operators with no effort using the ``@wrap.importer`` context manager - see the :ref:`operator auto-wrapping <operator-autowrap>` section for more details.